National Geography Bee

 National Championships

-The cost to compete at the 2024 National Championships is $114 if registration takes place prior to the end of 2023; otherwise it is $119.
+The cost to compete at the 2026 National Championships is $135.
 Registration for the National Championships opens in November and runs through early April on this page.

 Stage